amusant/presentations/hackadac/PITCHME.md

 - Modern day SoCs incorporate hundreds of third party IPs.
 - All these IPs are specified/design separately.
 - Security bugs arise from their interaction.
-- The goal is to find secuirty bugs during design/integration phase.
+- The goal is to find security bugs during design/integration phase.
 ---

 #### First Things First: The Attacker Model

 - A clear idea of what are protecting and from whom ?
 - What would we like to have:
-	- Divide the attacker spaces into several sets. not necessarlily disjoint.
+	- Divide the attacker spaces into several sets. not necessarily disjoint.
 `$${A_0,A_1\ldots A_n} $$`

 	- clearly specify each set with SystemVerilog Assertions.